Update: December 30th, 2008

-December 30th, 2008.
-This post was published long time ago on the Italian version of my blog then moved here after the English blog has been opened.
+This post was published a long time ago on the Italian version of my blog and later moved here after the English blog opened.
 Please note that the following post can contain outdated information and (probably) multiple typos.

-Firefox 2.0 is out… uhm? what are you saying? what a great news?… oh yeah, but this isn't the main topic of this post.
+Firefox 2.0 is out… uhm?
+What are you saying?
+What great news?… oh yeah, but this isn't the main topic of this post.

-As someone of you probably remember, on June I made a few tests with Firefox 2.0 Bon Echo 3 focused on how the new Firefox handles feeds.
+As some of you probably remember, in June I made a few tests with Firefox 2.0 Bon Echo 3, focused on how the new Firefox handles feeds.
 Firefox 2 gives you full control over Web feeds, showing you a preview and letting you choose how you want to subscribe.

-At the end of the tests I wrote an article showing how is possible to add a new content handler, aka web aggregator, in Firefox 2.0… it was digged too!
+At the end of the tests I wrote an article showing how it's possible to add a new content handler, a.k.a. web aggregator, in Firefox 2.0… it was also on Digg!
 (Note.
 The article is no longer available).
-Since Firefox 2.0 was not yet released at the time the article was written, I didn't know that there was an easier way to add an content handler without tweaking by hand Firefox registry.
+Since Firefox 2.0 was not yet released at the time the article was written, I didn't know that there was an easier way to add a content handler without manually tweaking the Firefox registry.

 Adding a new feed handler to Firefox 2.0 with registerContentHandler()